-- 14(1) A meeting may be conducted by means of electronic or other communication facilities in accordance with the Act. - (2) A Member may participate in meetings remotely if: - (a) the Member is unable to attend a meeting, and - (c) the Member has provided reasonable notice in writing, the Chief Administrative Officer, prior to the meeting, that they intend to participate remotely in the specified meeting. - (3) Unless a meeting is held entirely by electronic or other communication facilities, the Chair for the meeting shall be physically present at the place of the meeting.
-This means, if the Mayor is a remote member, the Deputy Mayor shall Chair. - (4) A Member who participates in meetings remotely is deemed to be present at the meeting and counts towards quorum. - (5) The remote member retains all other rights and privileges as stated in this Bylaw. - (6) The time a remote member joins and leaves the meeting will be noted in the minutes. - (7) Upon swearing a statutory declaration confirming that no one else will be present or have access to the closed session discussions, Members may participate remotely by electronic or other communication facilities during closed session meetings of Council.
-Only one statutory declaration shall be required for the term, and not for every closed session. - (8) The Chief Administrative Officer may administer the vote on behalf of the remote member, if necessary.
+- (d) The Chief Administration Officer shall ensure notice on the Lac La Biche County website contains instructions on how the public may access information in respect of the meeting and make submissions. - (2) A Member may participate in meetings remotely if: - (a) the Member is unable to attend a meeting, and - (b) the Member has provided reasonable notice in writing, to the Chief Administrative Officer, prior to the meeting, that they intend to participate remotely in the specified meeting. - (3) Unless a meeting is held entirely by electronic means, the Chair for the meeting shall be physically present at the place of the meeting.
+This means, if the Mayor is a remote member, the Deputy Mayor shall Chair; if the Deputy Mayor is also remote, then the Acting Mayor shall Chair. - (4) A Member who participates in meetings remotely is deemed to be present at the meeting and counts towards quorum. - (5) The remote member retains all other rights and privileges as stated in this Bylaw. - (6) The time a remote Member joins and leaves the meeting will be noted in the minutes.
+Remote Members are encouraged to obtain the floor and verbalize their departure so that the time the Member exits the meeting may be recorded in the Minutes. - (7) Upon swearing a statutory declaration confirming that no one else will be present or have access to the closed session discussions, Members may participate remotely by video conference during closed session meetings of Council.
+Only one statutory declaration shall be required for the term, and not for every closed session. - (a) Prior to entering the closed session, the Member(s) participating remotely shall verbally confirm no one else is present or have access to the closed session discussions. - (b) During the closed session, Member(s) participating remotely shall unmute their device and keep the camera on to demonstrate no one else is present during the closed session discussion. - (8) Members participating remotely are encouraged to utilize the electronic voting technology. - (9) Should electronic voting be unavailable for the remote Member, the Member shall, prior to voting, indicate whether they are voting verbally or through the gestures available through video conferencing. - (a) The remote Member shall wait to vote until such time as Administration confirms all other Members have voted electronically.
+Administration shall then call upon the remote Member to indicate their vote.